 - Beta blockers.
 These heart drugs are standard therapy for most patients with long QT syndrome.
 They slow the heart rate and make long QT episodes less likely.
 Beta blockers used to treat long QT syndrome include nadolol (Corgard) and propranolol (Inderal LA, InnoPran XL).

 - Mexiletine.
-Taking this heart rhythm drug in combination with a beta blocker might help shorten the QT interval and reduce your risk of fainting, seizure or sudden death.
+Taking this heart rhythm drug with a beta blocker might help shorten the QT interval and reduce the risk of fainting, seizure or sudden death.

 Surgery or other procedures

-Most people with long QT syndrome do not need an ICD.
-However, the procedure may be done in certain athletes to allow return to competitive sports.
+Most people with long QT syndrome don't need an ICD.
+However, an ICD may be recommended for certain athletes to allow return to competitive sports.
 The decision to implant an ICD, especially in children, needs to be carefully considered.
 Implanting an ICD is a major procedure and can result in inappropriate shocks and other complications.

 Lifestyle and home remedies

-In addition to recommending medications or surgery, your doctor might suggest lifestyle changes to reduce your chances of a long QT syndrome-related fainting spell or sudden cardiac death.
+Lifestyle changes may be recommended to reduce the chances of a long QT syndrome-related fainting spell or sudden cardiac death.

 - Know which sports are safe.
-It may be possible to stay fully active in sports, including competitive sports, after carefully reviewing the risks and benefits with your doctor.
+It may be possible to stay fully active in sports, including competitive sports, after carefully reviewing the risks and benefits with your health care provider.
 In general, people with long QT syndrome should never swim alone.
-Recreational activities are likely to be OK as long as you take a buddy along in case you have a fainting episode.
+Recreational activities are likely to be OK if you take a buddy along in case you have a fainting episode.

-- Do a sound check.
+- Check for startling sounds.
 Turn down the volume on doorbells and other devices (such as telephones) that may startle you, especially during sleep.

-- Keep emotions in check.
+- Manage emotions.
 Being very excited, angry or surprised can trigger heartbeat changes in some people with long QT syndrome.

-- Check your meds.
+- Check your medicines.
 Avoid drugs that could cause prolonged QT intervals.
-If you're not sure, ask your doctor.
-It's a good idea to let you doctor know about all the medications and supplements you take, even those you buy without a prescription.
+If you're not sure, ask your health care provider.
+It's a good idea to let your provider know about all the medications and supplements you take, even those you buy without a prescription.

-- Get regular checkups.
-During your appointment, let your doctor know if you have any changes in your symptoms or condition.
-Your doctor may update your treatment plan or suggest additional treatments for you.
+- Get regular health checkups.
+If you have changes in your symptoms or condition, your health care provider may update your treatment plan or suggest additional treatments.

 Coping and support

-Worrying about possible dangerous heart rhythms associated with long QT syndrome can cause stress for you and your loved ones.
-Take steps to help your loved ones better understand how to support you and care for you in an emergency.
+Worrying about possible dangerous heart rhythms associated with long QT syndrome (LQTS) may cause stress for you and your loved ones.
+It might be helpful to take steps to help your loved ones better understand how to support you and care for you during an LQTS episode.

-- Tell other people.
+- Tell other people you have LQTS.
 Make family, friends, teachers, neighbors and anyone else who has regular contact with you aware of your heart condition and your symptoms.
 Wear a medical alert identification to notify others of your condition.

 - Have an emergency plan.
-Family members may want to learn cardiopulmonary resuscitation so they can provide immediate resuscitation if you ever need it.
-In some situations, it might be appropriate to have or be able to rapidly access an automatic external defibrillator.
+Family members may want to learn cardiopulmonary resuscitation (CPR) so they help if you ever need it.
+It may be appropriate to have or be able to rapidly access an automated external defibrillator (AED).

 - Seek support or counseling.
-Some people find it helpful to join a support group, where they can share their experiences and feelings with other people and families who are familiar with the condition.
-Families with inherited long QT syndrome might also find it helpful to talk to a genetics counselor.
+Some people find it helpful to join a support group, where they can share their experiences and feelings with other people who are familiar with long QT syndrome.
+Families with inherited long QT syndrome might also find it helpful to talk to a genetic counselor.

 Preparing for an appointment